Table of Contents

-If the blood vessel wall gets injured, von Willebrand factor becomes exposed.
-This factor acts like a bridge between endothelial collagen and platelet surface receptors known as GpIb.
+If the blood vessel wall gets injured, the von Willebrand factor becomes exposed.
+This factor acts as a bridge between endothelial collagen and platelet surface receptors known as GpIb.
 The interaction between von Willebrand factor, collagen, and platelet surface receptor GpIb results in platelet adhesion.

 2. Platelet Secretion